paawsstudy/WearableDataset/README.md

 # The P study

-Insert some words about p study and why this is important

 ## Dataset download

-Please download the dataset (~98Gb) here: [link to Google Drive - to add new link once done](https://drive.google.com/)
+Please download the dataset (~98Gb) here: [link to Google Drive](https://drive.google.com/drive/folders/1HbRyf9cuWBf7Odu2W0WLVOQc6Jiny8dy)

 ## Codebook
-In the PAAWS study, there are three seperate protocols.
+In the P study, there are three seperate protocols.
 They are the free living protocol (FL), lab and simulated free living protocol (SimFL+Lab), and the sleep protocol.
 Each of these protocol is detailed below, as well as their respective codebool

 ### Free Living protocol